-Sam Jethroe, former Cleveland Buckeyes star, becomes the first black player for the Braves.
-The highly-touted prospect, who will lead the majors in stolen bases, will be named the National league's Rookie of the Year.
+Sam Jethroe, former Cleveland Buckeyes star of the Negro American League, becomes the first black player for the Braves.
+The 33 year-old highly-touted prospect, who will lead the majors with 35 stolen bases, will be named the National League's Rookie of the Year.

 On Opening Day in Brooklyn, Willie Mays is knocked unconscious when he smashes into the Ebbets Field wall after chasing pinch hitter Bob Morgan's seventh-inning, two-out base-loaded line drive into the gap in left field.
 All three Dodgers base runners cross the plate, but do not score when the motionless Giants center fielder comes to his feet and jogs into the dugout, apparently unhurt, having held onto the ball after making an amazing catch for the third out to end the inning.